 Google is an excellent tool to research the company.
 Search by the name of the company to see what information you can find.
 You can also search by "<company name> scam" to see if this company has been reported as a scam.

-If you aren't sure a company is legitimate, request a list of other employees or contractors.
+If you are not sure a company is legitimate, request a list of other employees or contractors.
 Then contact the references to see how satisfied they are.
-If a company isn't willing to share references (names, email addresses and phone numbers), this is a red flag.
+If a company is not willing to share references (names, email addresses and phone numbers), this is a red flag.

 Be careful when an employer cannot communicate accurately or effectively on the web site, by email, over the telephone, etc. If communications are sloppy, how professional is the organization?

 Most legitimate employers will not charge to hire you!
 Don't send money for work-at-home directories, advice on getting hired, company information or for anything else related to the job.
 There are some well-known internship programs that do require payment to place you in internships.
-Remember that Blue Hen Careers and other data bases can provide UD students with free help in locating internships.
+Remember that Handshake and other data bases can provide UD students with free help in locating internships.

-When information about salary isn't listed on a job posting, try to find out if you will receive a salary or be paid on commission.
-Find out how much you're paid, how often you are paid and how you are paid.
-If the company doesn't pay an hourly rate or a salary, be cautious and investigate further.
+When information about salary is not listed on a job posting, try to find out if you will receive a salary or be paid on commission.
+Find out how much you will be paid, how often you will be paid and how you will be paid.
+If the company does not pay an hourly rate or a salary, be cautious and investigate further.

 Read all information carefully.
 If the opportunity sounds too good to be true, it probably is!
-Just because a job lead appears in a legitimate publication, it doesn't mean that the job or company is, necessarily, legitimate.
+Just because a job lead appears in a legitimate publication, it does not mean that the job or company is, necessarily, legitimate.
 Forget getting rich quick.